 Snowflake automatically harnesses thousands of CPU cores to quickly execute queries for you.
 You can even query streaming data from your web, mobile apps, or IoT devices in real-time.

 Snowflake comes with a web-based UI, a command-line tool, and APIs with client libraries that make interacting with Snowflake pretty simple.
-Snowflake is secure and meets the most secure regulatory standards, such as HIPAA, FedRAMP, and PCI DSS.
+Snowflake is a secure platform that meets the most stringent regulatory standards, including HIPAA, FedRAMP, and PCI DSS.
 When you store your data in Snowflake, your data is encrypted in transit and at rest by default, and it’s automatically replicated, restored, and backed up to ensure business continuity.
 Plan smarter with our Snowflake pricing calculator – accurate, fast, and reliable.

 Looking for the best ETL tools to connect your data sources?
 Rest assured, Hevo’s no-code platform helps streamline your ETL process.
 Try Hevo and equip your team to: